jnthek/sbc_related/Orangepizero2_bringupnotes.md

 `groups <username>` to inspect the user groups

-`deluser --remove-home orangepi` to remove the obvious login with orangepi username
+`deluser --remove-home orangepi` to prevent login attempts with the `orangepi` username

-login with the new <username>
+login with the new `username`

 `sudo nano /etc/ssh/sshd_config`